21st-centuryman/.dotfiles/README.md

 * Terminal: **Alacritty** ( *Settings are easily configured with a yml file & lack of features* )
     * Add on: **Starship** ( *To have a cross-shell prompt to account if I ever change from zsh* )
     * Add on: **Tmux** ( *To minimize the differences between a headless system and add functionality to alacritty* )
-* Shell: **Fish** ( *Just overall awesome, amazing configuration and built in correction.
-No addons needed :)* )
+* Shell: **Zsh** ( * mazing, with a few addons and some zsh completions its amazing, I will actively work to make it better* )
-* IDE: **Neovim** ( *Easy config, easy built in package manager, great language support, and fast typing, once I learn how to type* )
+* IDE: **LazyVim** ( *Easy config, easy built in package manager, great language support, and fast typing, once I learn how to type* )
 * Management: **Gnu stow** ( *Easy way to link files to official repo.
 I.e. changes in .config folder = changes in this repo* )
-* Web Browser: (I have not found a satisfactory web browser for this, and I doubt I will)
+* Web Browser: (Firefox as of now with some great plugins, I will keep exploring)

 Plus I also have other configuration files, like my gitconfig.
 More will definetly appear here as I continue my exploration.

 Note that I also want to find a better package manager, one that can install both terminal and non-terminal based applications for all unix systems.
 I tried Nix but found it a hastle to install it on both linux and mac.
-AKA Nix = 🗑️

-I want to update on that latter point.
-I will try to move as much as I can as either a CLI or a browser based application.
-So I think in the future I will add bookmarks and other stuff from my terminal here.
+I am in the process to move as much as possible to the terminal or the browser and build stuff from source, with the goal to make my setup package manager independent.

 ## ⇁  File structure